waleeds1/hashtable/README.md

 	Operations that the table's functionality is based upon.
 	 - #### Hash Function:
 		 Hash function gets key, value, and function as arguments and returns an index using the key.
 The function argument can be either search or insert and performs operation based on the required function.
 The hash function is implemented using division method and uses double hashing for collision handling.
-	- #### Rehash:
-		It increases or decreases the size of the array and using the hash function, inserts the elements of the previous array into the new resized array.
-This is done to maintain efficiency.
 	- #### LF:
 		It calculates the load factor which is the ratio of the total elements stored in the list to the size of the list.
+	- #### Rehash:
+		It increases the size of the array when the load factor is greater than 0.75, to maintain efficiency.
+When the load factor reaches 0.1 or lower, it reduces the size of the array to optimize space usage.
+After resizing, the elements from the older array are inserted into the resized array by re applying the hash function.
  - ### User accessible functions:
 	Functions the helps the user use the hash table
 	- #### Insert: